kovyrin/teleport-exec/RFD.md

 #### Authorization

-Simple authorization tokens will be used by the client to gain access to the system after the initial mTLS connection is established.
-Each client could have its own set of access tokens and tokens could be revoked by the operators of the service if needed.
+Client certificate CommonName (CN) field will be used for authorization after the initial mTLS connection is established.
+Each unique client will be identified by their CN name and their role will be attached to their CN value.

 ##### Scope limits

 For this exercise, we're going to assume the following set of constraints:

-* Tokens do not expire
-* There is no user/token management infrastructure within the service (tokens will be hardcoded within a mock authorization service).
+* There is no user management infrastructure within the service (users will be hardcoded within a mock authorization service).
 * The service will have two pre-defined roles:
   - `admin` - can submit any commands to the service, list all commands, and see output from any command
   - `user` - can submit any commands to the service, but can only list and see output from their own commands

-In an actual production system, we'd probably want all authorization tokens to have some kind of TTL and would need a way to manage tokens on the server that did not require us to rebuild the server.
+In an actual production system, we'd need a way to manage users on the server in a way, that did not require us to rebuild the server.
 A more flexible role system may be needed as well.

 #### Data Protection

 The data passing through the system needs to be protected in-flight (while being transferred between the client and the server) and at-rest (command logs need to be protected if persisted on disk).
-Additionally, users should only be able to see output from their own commands (unless an admin-level access token is used).
+Additionally, users should only be able to see output from their own commands (unless an admin-level user certificate is provided).

 ##### Scope limits